Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Case Study: Peterson's Algorithm

 These are not epistemic statements; they are plain step facts about the operational semantics.
 In addition, we use the simple frame condition that \code{victim} changes only at these assignments:

 \paragraph{Why knowing a shared fact requires a rely.} Even if thread \(i\) just executed \code{flag[i]=1}, it does \emph{not} automatically follow that \(i\) knows \(\code{flag[i]}=1\) at the resulting state under our asynchronous perfect-recall semantics.
 Intuitively, if the environment were allowed to change \code{flag[i]} without affecting \(i\)'s local state, then \(i\) cannot rule out that additional environment steps have already occurred since its assignment.
 Thus \(\Knows_i(\code{flag[i]}=1)\) becomes valid only once we combine the local postcondition with an interference restriction such as \(\mathsf{OwnFlag}_i\).
-Formally, this can be understood in either of the two ways discussed in \S\ref{sec:rg}: (i) as a \emph{model constraint} (so all epistemic alternatives satisfy it), or (ii) as an \emph{assumption} about the actual run together with an explicit hypothesis that the rely itself is known (e.g., \(\Knows_i\mathsf{OwnFlag}_i\)).
+Under the closed-program convention of \S\ref{sec:rg}, \(\mathsf{OwnFlag}_i\) is part of the model, so it already holds at every point quantified over by \(\Knows_i\); the knowledge statement then follows from the sequential postcondition of \(\mathsf{SetFlag}_i\) together with the fact that no environment step can falsify \code{flag[i]=1} in any admitted alternative run.

 \paragraph{Knowing a past observation.} In contrast, facts about \emph{what the thread observed at its own step} are robust: the past does not change.
-Under the desugaring above, $\mathsf{EnterCS}_i$ denotes the post-state of the \emph{read micro-step} that exits the spin loop.
-Such a step can enter $\ell^\mathsf{cs}$ only if it observed either $\code{flag[j]}=0$ or $\code{victim}\neq i$ in its pre-state, hence the compound guard was false there.
+Under the desugaring above, $\mathsf{EnterCS}_i$ holds exactly at the post-state of the \emph{read micro-step} that exits the spin loop.
+Such a step can enter $\ell^\mathsf{cs}$ only if it observed either $\code{flag[j]}=0$ or $\code{victim}\neq i$ in its pre-state, so the compound guard was false there.
 Because the read result updates $i$'s local component (and thus its observation history), the same sequential justification yields an epistemic guarantee about that pre-state (using $\PreA{i}{\cdot}$ from \S\ref{sec:logic}):

 This is the form of knowledge we actually need: it records what \(i\) learned when it evaluated the guard, rather than asserting knowledge of the current shared-state values.